 - If the original hit chance is in 34%~96% range, rapid fire offers more chance to land at least one hit.

 - This is one of the most broadly useful skills in the game, and is never a bad pickup.
 Also note that if you kill target with first shot, you'll spend only one ammo.

 - The Flush ability allows an Assault to force an enemy to take a move action.
 This can force a unit to move out of cover, but can also cause the unit to simply move to different cover.
-The enemy may trigger Overwatch and Close Quarters Specialist as it is running out of cover.
+The enemy may trigger Overwatch and Close Combat Specialist as it is running out of cover.

 - It costs 3 ammo, so you can't use it every turn and will reload more often than Rapid Fire - assuming you have enough ammo left to use it in the first place;

 - While it drives the target out of its current cover, the enemy could go to different cover or break sight range completely.
 Destroying the target's cover with explosives may be preferable;

 - The shot has significantly improved accuracy, but at reduced damage.
 Has +30 aim and does half damage.
 This can make it useful for setting up captures, or giving a hefty Aim boost to a shotgunner who is a little too far away.